Davincii254/My-Movies-Africa-TV/README.md

 # MyMoviesAfricaTV
-The purpose of this project is to replicate specific sections of the MyMovies.Africa app for compatibility with Android TV and Apple TV.
+The purpose of this project is to create My Movies Africa app that is compatible with Android  and Apple devices.